 Buprenorphine has a ceiling effect, so larger doses won’t increase its effects.
 For this reason, it can be prescribed by a physician and taken at home, precluding the need for a trip to the clinic.

 Suboxone is the most commonly used buprenorphine drug.
 It’s a combination of buprenorphine and naloxone, the overdose reversal drug.
-If Suboxone is taken in larger doses than prescribed, or it’s crushed and snorted, the naloxone will kick in and prevent the euphoric effects and send you into withdrawal.
+If Suboxone is taken in larger doses than prescribed, or if it’s crushed and snorted, the naloxone will kick in, preventing the euphoric effects and sending you into withdrawal.

-Naltrexone has been used since 2010, when it was approved by the FDA for MAT.
-Naltrexone is an opioid antagonist, which means that it blocks the effects of opioids if you take them while on naltrexone.
+Naltrexone has been used since 2010 when it was approved by the FDA for MAT.
+Naltrexone is an opioid antagonist, which means it blocks the effects of opioids if you take them while on naltrexone.
 It also reduces cravings.

 Naltrexone can be taken as a daily pill or a monthly injection.
 Unlike buprenorphine and methadone, which can be started at any time in the recovery process, naltrexone can’t be taken until all traces of opioids are out of your system.
 Therefore, MAT with naltrexone requires that you go through detox before starting on it.

 The medication component of MAT can last for as long as it’s needed.
 The purpose of MAT is to reduce cravings and help restore normal brain function so that you can focus on treatment and develop the skills, strategies, and lifestyle changes that support long-term recovery.